Evgeniy-94/TelegramDownloader.koplugin/README.md

 ## Usage

 1) You will find "TelegramDownloader" submenu item in the "tools" menu tab.
-2) Chose choose download folder.
+2) Choose download folder.
 3) Send one or multiple files to your telegram bot.
+Telegram allows files up to 20MB.
 4) Press "Download files" button in "TelegramDownloader" submenu.
 5) Wait for your files to be downloaded.